secsome/FA2sp/README.md

                 +) SaveMap.AutoSave = BOOLEAN ; Determines if FA2 will save map automatically after one manually saving
                     +) SaveMap.AutoSave.Interval = INTERGER ; Should be greater than or equal to 30, defaults to 300, determines how many seconds should we wait during the two auto saving
                     +) SaveMap.AutoSave.MaxCount = INTERGER ; How many saving should FA2 keep, set to -1 will disable the auto cleanning, defaults to 10
+            +) SaveMap.OnlySaveMAP = BOOLEAN ; Determines if FA2 will only save map with .map file extension
         +) [Sides] ** (** means Essensial, fa2sp need this section to work properly)
             {Contains a list of sides registered in rules}
             \\\ e.g.